pfdubois/BridgeBidding/source/Preempts.rst

 If this situation does not apply, then you may “borrow a King” -- that is, bid as if you had 3 more points than you do.
-Partner in responding should bid as if he had three less than he really has.
+Partner in responding should bid as if he had three fewer points than he really has.
 In particular this means that with more than about 14 points you should double and bid again.